Gidan Waya Nursery/Primary School

 The only immediate project needed for this site is the completion of an exam hall for students to sit for their WAEC exams, similar to our college board (SAT) exams here.
 Bishop was able to secure a grant that covered half of the construction- the walls and roof are up- but the interior needs completion.
 The hall is massive and will hold up to 500 students- refer to the photo.
 It will take about $15,000 US to complete the build.

-The secondary school is modern by African standards, complete with labs and equipment.
+The secondary school is modern by Nigerian standards, complete with labs and equipment.
 We were able to get inside one of the labs to investigate- see the photo.

 The nursery/primary school is quite full; the classrooms are bright and have teaching aids and some limited equipment.

 It is interesting to note that chalkboards are used throughout.
 Whiteboards were originally installed but did not last and the markers dried up.
 Both items were expensive to replace.
 Now the diocese marks out a flat space on the wall and uses chalkboard paint as a blackboard.
 The cost is far less and repairs can be made with the sweep of a brush- brilliant!